4Krobat/rsschool-cv/cv.md

 	GitHub: @4Krobat

 # About Me:
-I've already worked in another sphere, but I want to get to know something new.
+	I've been already working in another sphere, but I want to get to know something new.
 ********
-#Skills:
+# Skills:
 Python3 (basic)
 ********
-#Code Example:
+# Code Example:
 	(I'm new to JavaSkript programming, that why i choose thees part of code.
 	I think, it apropriate my level in present time.)
 ```
 <script type="application/javascript">
   alert('Hello, World!');